Division you will compete in: Bikini

-What do you see as the biggest advantages of being a vegan athlete: Amazing recovery time!
-I also have tons of energy throughout the day and my workouts!
+What do you see as the biggest advantages of being a vegan athlete?

-What types of supplements if any do you use?: Protein Powder (my favorite is Vega Sport Chocolate!), BCAAS, CellBlock 80, Creatine, L-Leucine, Glutamine, L-Carnitine, multivitamins
+What types of supplements if any do you use?: Protein Powder, BCAAs, Creatine, Glutamine, B12, D3, Omega-3

-How would you describe your diet while preparing for a competition: Strict, less calories than normal, lots of veggies, big salads, and protein from tofu, seitan, Gardein Chik’n and protein powder, to name a few.
+How would you describe your diet while preparing for a competition: I follow “Flexible Dieting”.
+My food intake is more strict than normal with less calories and lower macros, lots of veggies, big salads, and protein from tofu, seitan, tempeh, and protein powder, to name a few.
 LOTS AND LOTS OF WATER!!

-Favorite food in your prep diet: I LOVE my oatmeal mixed with protein powder and topped with berries for breakfast!
-I look forward to it even when I’m going to bed the night before!
+Favorite food in your prep diet: I love my morning oatmeal with almond milk and berries.
+Also, my protein pancakes/waffles!!
 Another favorite is my cocoa, pb2 “pudding” for my night time snack…so GOOD!

 How many hours a week do you spend training?: 12-15 hours